MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 The aim is to increase resource density, so you can maximize the cost efficiency of each resource.
 Expand the use of a resource and minimize resource redundancy.

 Common types of services that you can consolidate include application platforms, databases, network appliances, gateways, and distributed denial-of-service (DDoS) protection.
-To consolidate resources within a workload, consider the following recommendations.
+To consolidate resources within a workload, consider the following recommendations:

 **Assess the workload resources.** Assess the existing workload and its resource utilization.
 Analyze factors such as CPU usage, memory usage, storage capacity, and network bandwidth.
 Identify areas in which consolidation might be beneficial.
 Consolidation might involve optimizing resource allocation, eliminating redundant or underutilized resources, or reconfiguring the workload to run more efficiently.
 Consider factors such as workload dependencies, performance requirements, and scalability.